Petrus Van der Velden: Early life and career in the Netherlands

 Petrus van der Velden was born in Rotterdam; his parents were Jacoba van Essel and Joannes van der Velden, a warehouse manager.
 Petrus began drawing lessons at around the age of 13 and subsequently apprenticed as a lithographer.
 In 1858 he founded a lithographic printing company in Rotterdam with business partner J. G. Zijderman.

 The earliest known paintings by van der Velden date to around 1864; in 1867 he wound up the printing business and began painting and exhibiting full-time.
 He studied at the academies in Rotterdam and Berlin.
 He registered at the Academy of Art, Rotterdam in 1868.
 After a stay on the island of Marken (1871–73) he lived in or near The Hague until 1888 and was part of the Hague School in artistic and stylistic origins.
 During this period he painted mainly genre scenes such as The Dutch Funeral (1872, collection of the Christchurch Art Gallery) and the Old Cellist (1887, The Hague, Gemeentemus.); he also produced some landscapes, for example Snow on the Sand Dunes (1889–90, collection of the Museum of New Zealand Te Papa Tongarewa).
 His work of this period displays a tension between Naturalism and Romantic Realism in the style of Jozef Israëls.

+On 3 August 1876, at Rotterdam, he married Sophia Wilhelmina Eckhart, also of Rotterdam and sister of the sculptor David Eckhart.
+After their marriage they moved to Wassenaar, near The Hague.
+They were to have three children: Wilhelm, Gerard and Hendrika Alice.